When – Tuesday March 11, 2014 from 8:00 a.m. – 2:00 p.m.

 Buses – Each class is responsible for arranging their own bus transportation to and from the festival.
 Festival organizers have some money available to help pay for transportation costs.

 Schedule – Each class will have a customized schedule with a specific start time and lunch time.
 The customized schedule for your class will be sent to you a few weeks before the festival.

-School Signs – Prior to the event, we will send you four pink signs for your class to use during Signs:the Festival.
+School Signs – Prior to the event, we will send you three pink signs for your class to use during Signs:the Festival.
 Prior to arriving at the Festival please place your signs:

 - On the front window passenger side window of the bus so that it can be easily viewed from outside the bus.
 Use the copy of the sign that includes the note to the bus driver about parking.

 - The other 2 pink signs can go on your lunch tubs.

 Arrival – Your bus will follow the “Bus Unloading” signs to a parking lot near the Chiles Center.
 Your bus will pull up to unload and a festival representative will board the bus and welcome you to the festival.
 You will be checked-in and given your name tag, and introduced to your class guide for the day.
 Your class will exit the bus and follow the class guide to your first class.

 Class Guides – In order to help the festival run smoothly and help classes move around the campus, the festival organizers recruit and train volunteers called class guides.
 Each teacher attending the festival will have an assigned class guide for the day.
 This class guide is responsible to assist your class with staying on schedule and finding classrooms.
 The class guide is not responsible for behavior management.